gabrielkassjohnson/computer-vision-for-farm-greenhouses/README.md

 In agricultural data science, this means assuring workers that new technologies are not meant to monitor and judge their work, but to give them information and tools that help them do their jobs better.
 It means including workers in training, and even early in the design process.
 Most of all it means communicating with people, and demonstrating to them that technologies will never be able to replace trust between people, and every organization needs trust to function.
 The tech can help us work better, but it can’t replace what farms need to survive, which is the attention of people who really care.
 In our drive to develop new technologies on the farm, putting people first can never come second.

 ## References

+[Bell 2016] Bell, Jonathan, and Hannah M. Dee.
+Aberystwyth Leaf Evaluation Dataset [Data set].
+Zenodo. http://doi.org/10.5281/zenodo.168158 (2016).

 [Fahlgren 2015] Fahlgren, N., Malia A. Gehan and Ivan R. Baxter.
 “Lights, camera, action: high-throughput plant phenotyping is ready for a close-up.”
-Current opinion in plant biology 24 (2015): 93-9 .
+Current opinion in plant biology 24 (2015): 93-9.

+[Minervini 2016] Minervini, Massimo, Andreas Fischbach, Hanno Scharr and Sotirios A. Tsaftaris.
+“Finely-grained annotated datasets for image-based plant phenotyping.”
+Pattern Recognit.
+Lett.
+81 (2016): 80-89.

+[Scharr 2014] Scharr, Hanno, Massimo Minervini, Andreas Fischbach and Sotirios A. Tsaftaris.
+“Annotated Image Datasets of Rosette Plants.”
+(2014).

 [Shakoor 2022] Shakoor, Nadia and Todd C. Mockler.
 “Wireless Fixed Camera Network for Greenhouse-Based Plant Phenotyping.”
 Methods in molecular biology 2539 (2022): 49-56 .